ClaudiaBehnke86/TournamentCalculator/tourcalc/docs/source/introduction.rst

     - quotient =   :term:`fully-used` competition area :math:`N_{Ta}`
     - remainder =  :term:`remainder time` :math:`t_{r}`

-This converts the above-mentioned relation to:
+This converts the relation mentioned above to:

 .. math::
     L_{a} = ET_{perf} \cdot N_{Ta}  + t_{r} : a \in \{A, B, ⋯, X\}

-Where :math:`a` is the name of the discipline.
-In our case the dividend (total time of this discipline :math:`L_{a}`) and the divisor (perfect end-time :math:`ET_{perf}`) are known, and we want to compute the total number of tatamis.
+where :math:`a` is the name of the discipline.
+In our case, the dividend (total time of this discipline :math:`L_{a}`) and the divisor (perfect end-time :math:`ET_{perf}`) are known, and we want to compute the total number of tatamis.

-The name fully competition areas used shall also imply that the end time of this competition area :math:`ET_{T}` is as close as possible to perfect end-time :math:`ET_perf.` To calculate the number of fully-used competition areas per discipline for the above relation one can use the well-known integer division in computer science:
+The name fully competition areas used shall also imply that the end time of this competition area :math:`ET_{T}` is as close as possible to perfect end-time :math:`ET_perf`.
+To calculate the number of fully-used competition areas per discipline for the above relation, one can use the well-known integer division in computer science:

 .. math::
     N_{Ta}=INT \frac{L_{a}}{E_{perf}} : a  \in ]\{A, B, ⋯, X\}